for my business

 In summary: tough economic conditions are forcing farmers to diversify into other activities to earn an additional income.
 While this entrepreneurial spirit should be celebrated, it’s your role as an intermediary to constantly advise your clients on any new liability risks, and to help them get up to speed with relevant legislations and regulations.

-Get in touch with your relationship manager or contact us if you have any queries about liability insurance products.
+Get in touch with your relationship manager, if you have any queries about liability insurance products.
 For advice tailored to intermediaries, visit our blog for more articles relating to liability insurance - e.g. just how much insurance is enough.